intel/scikit-learn-intelex/README.md

 Intel(R) Extension for Scikit-learn speeds up scikit-learn beyond  by providing drop-in patching.
 Acceleration is achieved through the use of the Intel(R) oneAPI Data Analytics Library ([oneDAL](https://github.com/oneapi-src/oneDAL)) that allows for fast usage of the framework suited for Data Scientists or Machine Learning users.

 ⚠️Intel(R) Extension for Scikit-learn contains scikit-learn patching functionality originally available in [**daal4py**](https://github.com/intel/scikit-learn-intelex/tree/master/daal4py) package.
 All future updates for the patching will be available in Intel(R) Extension for Scikit-learn only.
 Please use the package instead of daal4py.
-You can learn more about daal4py in `daal4py documentation <https://intelpython.github.io/daal4py>`_.
+You can learn more about daal4py in [daal4py documentation](https://intelpython.github.io/daal4py).

 Running full the latest scikit-learn test suite with Intel(R) Extension for Scikit-learn: [![CircleCI](https://circleci.com/gh/intel/scikit-learn-intelex.svg?style=svg)](https://circleci.com/gh/intel/scikit-learn-intelex)